bcobo/SIRENA/doc/SIRENA.rst

 Purpose
 ********

 SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector.
-This is done by means of a tool called :ref:`tesreconstruction`, which is mainly a wrapper to pass a data file to the SIRENA tasks.
+This is done by means of two tools called :ref:`teslib` and :ref:`tesrecons`, which are mainly two wrappers to pass a data file to the SIRENA tasks; :ref:`teslib` builds the library with the optimal filters to reconstruct the energies with :ref:`tesrecons`.
+(Until now, a single wrapper :pageblue:`tesrecosntruction` performed both functions.
+From now on, :pageblue:`tesrecosntruction` remains only for backwards compatibility.)

 SIRENA is integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment where it currently runs over SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_) simulated data.
 In the :math:`\mathit{sixte/scripts/SIRENA}` folder of the SIXTE environment, a straightforward SIRENA tutorial and a set of scripts can be found with the aim of providing the user with a first approach running SIRENA.